 Pollarding can be done as frequently as required to limit the tree’s size.
 In some cases you may desire an annual pollarding (such as if you have a tree growing near to any telephone wires etc), whereas in some cases every few years or so is sufficient.

-The pollarding process can trigger the growth of suckers from the base of the tree, especially if the tree has been pollarded for the first time or you have had to go hard on a neglected tree that has gotten out of hand.
-This is a typical stress reaction.
+The pollarding process can trigger the growth of suckers from the base of the tree, especially if the tree has been pollarded for the first time or you have had to go hard on a neglected tree that has gotten way out of hand.
+This is a typical stress reaction caused by significant pruning and not anything to be concerned about.
 Prune (or better still, tear) suckers out in July; summer pruning has a tendency to restrict regrowth.
 Pruning them out now in winter or early in the year will only cause them to return in spring just as vigorously.